pillforge/hardware/README.md

 Development Hardware
 ====================

-Schematic and PCB files for develepment hardware.
+Schematic and PCB files for development hardware.